View the page content by selecting any of the links below

 Taylor & Francis Open Select and Routledge Open Select

-An article publishing charge (APC) is applicable for authors publishing in a Taylor & Francis Open and Routledge Open journals.
+An APC is applicable for authors publishing in most Taylor & Francis Open and Routledge Open journals.
 These are lower than the standard Open Select APC outlined above.
 APCs vary by journal and are subject to occasional special offers.
-Please check the Instructions for Authors on each journal web page to confirm the current APC (please note that this charge is exclusive of tax).
+Please check the Instructions for Authors on the journal's web page to confirm the current APC (please note that this charge is exclusive of tax).

-A number of institutions have signed up to an open access partner or prepayment option, which means that you may be eligible to have your APC covered by your institution, or entitled to a discount on the APC (details on how to confirm your eligibility will be sent to you by email on acceptance of your article).
-View list of current partners.
-For inquiries about institutional open access partner or prepayment options, with discounts on APCs, please contact our Open Access Publisher, Victoria Gardner.
+A number of institutions have signed up to an open access membership scheme with us, which means that you may be eligible to have your APC covered by your institution, or entitled to a discount on the APC (details on how to confirm your eligibility will be sent to you by email on acceptance of your article).
+View list of current partners and further information.

 Authors are eligible to apply for a full or partial waiver of the appropriate article publishing charge (APC) if they are based in countries classified by Research4Life.
 Authors based in a Band A country can apply for a full waiver; authors based in a Band B country can apply for a 50% discount.

 Please note that in order to guarantee peer review integrity, the waiver process is not managed by journal academic editors.

-For our Taylor & Francis Open and Routledge Open journals, the corresponding author of the paper will receive an invoice on acceptance of their article after peer review, outlining the APC and payment terms.
+For our Taylor & Francis Open and Routledge Open journals, the corresponding author of the paper will receive an invoice on acceptance of their article (after peer review), outlining the APC and payment terms.

-Are any taxes applicable?
 Authors resident in any of the countries of the European Union have to add U.K. Value-Added Tax (VAT, currently 20%).
 Institutions outside the U.K. paying the fee on behalf of the author and who provide their VAT registration number will not be charged U.K. VAT.

-If, after publication, Taylor & Francis reasonably considers that the article should be retracted or removed from our website, for example, because of a breach in author warranties, we may retract and withdraw it, and in such case will be under no obligation to refund the open access article publishing charge.
+After publication: If Taylor & Francis reasonably considers that the article should be retracted or removed from our website, for example, because of a breach in author warranties, we may retract and withdraw it, and in such case will be under no obligation to refund the open access article publishing charge.